 We entered into several loans with DoubleU Games as our lender in 2018 and 2019 in the aggregate principal amount, as of December 31, 2020, of US\$46.0 million (KRW50 billion).
 These loans mature in 2024, subject to certain prepayment rights.
 Each loan has a fixed interest rate of 4.60% per annum, with a default interest rate of an additional 5.0% per annum.
 Interest accrues quarterly, commencing as of May 2019, and is due and payable in full upon maturity.
 Further, if we are unable to repay the loans at maturity in 2024, we may not be able to continue our operations if we are unable to secure additional financing or otherwise restructure the loans.
 Although these loans are unsecured, we could nonetheless be forced by DoubleU Games to liquidate our operations and dissolve.
-See "Management's discussion and analysis of financial condition and results of operations-Liquidity and capital resources-Short-term and long-term borrowings."
+See "Item 5B.
+Liquidity and capital resources-Short-term and long-term borrowings."